SumoLogic/sumologic-otel-collector/docs/Migration.md

 ##### Source Host

-In Opentelemetry Collector Source Name has to be set manually.
+The OpenTelemetry Collector requires the Source Host to be set manually.
-To do it `add_attributes` should be set to `true` for [tcplogreceiver][tcplogreceiver]/[udplogreceiver][udplogreceiver].
+Set `add_attributes` to `true` for [tcplogreceiver][tcplogreceiver]/[udplogreceiver][udplogreceiver].
-This is going to add [connection related attributes][network-semantic-convention], especially `net.peer.name` which should be set as Source Host.
+This adds [connection related attributes][network-semantic-convention], especially `net.peer.name` which should be set as the Source Host.

-Please see the following configuration for better understanding:
+For example:

 ```yaml
 extensions: